 Improve Any Weaknesses You Find

 It’s vital that you understand your company’s weaknesses as well as your strengths.
-Not only will this prepare you to answer tough questions from customers but it will also help you offer insightful suggestions during product updates.
+Not only will this prepare you to answer tough questions from customers, it will also help you offer suggestions during product updates.
 Do customers complain to you about how slow a particular feature is?
 Or request a particular feature multiple times?
-Tell your development team so they can suggest a quick-and-dirty fix or add it to the roadmap.
+Additionally, tell your development team so they can suggest a quick-and-dirty fix or add it to the roadmap.

 As you research new verticals, you’ll quickly realize that not every prospect is a fit for your business.
 While it may be tempting to try to hold onto these markets when you’re running low on leads, pushing through dry spells will be far more beneficial than trying to force ill-suited industries to purchase your product.
 Do your best to avoid price-sensitive markets as businesses in that vertical are quick to switch service providers based on who has the lowest price.
 Find companies that would see the value in your solutions and make a long-term investment.